-Evidence from the front line
+Evidence from the front line on how the emergency measures are working

 We have spoken to our housing advisers, legal team and digital advice team to better understand the impact this emergency legislation is having.

 We recognise that to date the evidence is limited, but we have seen some impact of the Act with our advisers successfully challenging and stopping some evictions and rent increases using this emergency legislation.